-It alleged a right in marriage by people who are homosexual and cannot partake of marriage, so insisted on the next best thing, the manmade statutorily constructed or judge-imposed simulacra of that creational union between Adam and Eve.
-Until Obergefell, states’ laws coincided with God’s law, though states seized from God and from their citizens the right of marriage and converted it into a pretended State privilege.
+It alleged a right in marriage by people who are homosexual and cannot partake of marriage, so insist on the next best thing, to obtain use of the manmade statutorily constructed or judge-imposed simulacra of that creational union between Adam and Eve.
+Until Obergefell, states’ laws coincided with God’s law, though states seized from God and from their citizens the right of marriage and converted it into a pretended state privilege.
 States made marriage subject to license.
-With Obergefell, the coincidence of state marital schemes with scripture was destroyed.
+With Obergefell, the coincidence of state marital schemes with scripture and God’s law was destroyed.

-Obergefell fell across the landscape of American County courthouses like a thunderclap, levitating all marriage law away from Clerks who’d valve to support yet, separating them from their promises, acting like a neutron bomb to destroy all life in statute touching on marriage, but leaving the lines of type on the page as if they were empty shells, empty words now without meaning, mere gibberish of no significance, mere carcasses of phrases beating no blood of meaning.
+Obergefell fell across the landscape of American county courthouses like a thunderclap, levitating all marriage law away from clerks who’d vowed to support it, separating them from their promises, acting like a neutron bomb to destroy all life in statute touching on marriage, but leaving the lines of type on the page as if they were empty shells, empty words now without meaning, mere gibberish of no significance, mere carcasses of phrases beating no blood of meaning.

-Like a neutron bomb that destroy all inhabitants of the city, but leave the buildings intact, Obergefell pretended to vacate constitutional marriage amendments and state laws on marriage to reorganize human society top down, as progressive socialist theory of the GOP and Democrats requires.
+Like a neutron bomb that destroys all inhabitants of a city, but leaves the buildings intact, Obergefell pretended to vacate constitutional marriage amendments and state laws on marriage to reorganize human society top down, as progressive socialist theory of the GOP and Democrats requires.

-One hundred percent of American county clerks complied — minus one in Kentucky.
+One hundred percent of American county clerks complied — except one in Kentucky.

 Perilous forward-looking vows

-Mr. Knowles and the other 22 people this week made not standard oaths to tell the truth, as in a court case.
-They made promissory oaths, forward-looking oaths.
+Mr. Knowles and the other 22 people this week make not standard oaths to tell the truth, as in a court case.
+They made promissory oaths — forward-looking oaths.